Chart Color Schemes

 The level of general health in Gelorup - Stratham is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Gelorup-Stratham shows above-average health outcomes with low prevalence of common health conditions among both young and old age cohorts.
+Gelorup-Stratham shows above-average health outcomes with both younger and older residents having low prevalence of common health conditions.

-The rate of private health cover is very high at approximately 54% of the total population (~1,747 people).
-The most common medical conditions are arthritis and asthma, affecting 8.6 and 7.3% of residents respectively, while 70.3% report being completely clear of medical ailments compared to 66.4% across Rest of WA.
-As of 2019-2020, the area has 18.8% of residents aged 65 and over (603 people), which is higher than the 17.6% in Rest of WA.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+Approximately 54% (~1,745 people) have private health cover, which is very high.
+The most prevalent medical conditions are arthritis (8.6%) and asthma (7.3%).
+70.3% of residents report no medical ailments, compared to 66.4% in the rest of WA.
+18.8% of residents are aged 65 and over (603 people), higher than the 17.6% in the rest of WA.
+Health outcomes among seniors are particularly strong, outperforming general population metrics.

 Frequently Asked Questions - Health